tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ## Superclass

-bdqffdq:AmendmentConcept	bdqffdq:NeedConcept	bdqffdq:FundamentalConcept
+bdqffdq:AmendmentConcept|bdqffdq:NeedConcept|bdqffdq:FundamentalConcept

 ### Definition

 'Description of a means by which data could be improved.'
-'A description of a means by which data could be improved.'

 ### Comment

-'General statement, for example: 'Recomend replacement value from a controlled vocabulary''
+'General statement, for example: Recomend replacement value from a controlled vocabulary'

 ********************